 Read more about the Worsley scandal.

 Parking: There is a car park at the house.

 Access: There is a dirt path throughout the site, the majority of which is suitable for wheelchairs and buggies.

-Opening Times: The site is open 10am-4pm, Sunday to Friday, from April until October.
-The house is closed from October until April.
+Opening Times: The house is open 10am-4pm, Sunday to Friday, from April until October.
 View details.

-Please note: There are no public toilets available to visitors to the house.
-The nearest pubic toilets are in Godshill.
+Facilities: There are no facilties at the house.
+The nearest public toilets are in Godshill.